 • Commitment to own continuing professional development – Undertakes professional development activities that actively influence and enhance the teaching and learning of biochemistry

 • Commitment to students and colleagues - Inspires students and colleagues to excel; shows awareness of the different needs of students and can demonstrate success in widening participation; provides evidence of supporting teaching and learning beyond their own department and Institution; supports and guides students’ career choices and goals; champions the importance of excellence in biochemistry teaching.

-The winner of this award will be invited to speak at a Society event with an educational or training focus.
-The recipient of this award will also receive a certificate, £2,000 honorarium and will be invited to submit an article to a Society-owned publication.
+The winner of this award is given the opportunity to speak at a Society event with an educational or training focus.
+The recipient of this award will also receive £2,000 prize money and will be invited to submit an article to a Society-owned publication.
 Nominations will first be considered by the Training Theme Panel and Education Committee although the final decision will be made by the Awards Committee.

-The inaugural Teaching Excellence Award will be awarded in 2018 to Deirdre Scadden from the University of Cambridge.
+The inaugural Teaching Excellence Award will be awarded in 2018 to Dee Scadden from the University of Cambridge.